aarushirita/aarushirita.github.io/_pages/papers.md

 permalink: /papers/
 ---

-## Job Market Paper
+## Working Papers

-**Social Media Algorithms versus User Preferences in a Large-Scale RCT**
+**Hate in the Time of Algorithms: Evidence on Online Behavior from a Large-Scale Experiment**

-Grants: *NSF Dissertation Research Improvement Grant and Weiss Fund for Research in Development Economics*
+Grants: *NSF Dissertation Research Improvement Grant, Weiss Fund for Research in Development Economics*

-Awards: *Weiss/NEUDC Distinguished Paper Award 2024*
+Awards: *Weiss/NEUDC Distinguished Paper Award 2024, Best Paper at CESifo Doctoral Workshop on Economics of Digitization 2025*

 <details>